Grand Lake Theatre: History

 The Grand Lake Theater, designed as a single auditorium theater by Architects Reid & Reid for local businessmen Abraham C. Karski and Louis Kaliski, held its grand opening on March 6, 1926.
 On August 1, 1929, Abraham C. Karski and Louis Kaliski leased the theater to West Coast Theatres, Inc. for a period of 94 years, 4 months until November 30, 2023.
 The descendants of Abraham C. Karski and Louis Kaliski owned the Theatre for nearly nine decades, operating it under the original lease terms although assigning it twice (to Mann Theaters Corporation of California (who later became National General Theaters, Inc.) in 1973 and to the current tenant Renaissance Rialto, Inc. in 1980.)

 After the Grand Lake Theater opened on March 6, 1926, it held vaudeville and silent movie showings, but with the arrival of "talkies" it began to exclusively show sound films.
-The original Wurlitzer Hope Jones Unified Orchestral Organ by the Rudolph Wurlitzer Co. of San Francisco still stands in the main auditorium.
+The original Wurlitzer Hope Jones Unified Orchestral Organ by the Rudolph Wurlitzer Co. of San Francisco was removed in 1959, and a larger Wurlitzer was installed in 1980.
 The original phone number for the theater was Glencourt 3100 and the original ticket prices were 40 cents for night and Sunday matinees in the orchestra and balcony, 50 cents for the loges, 25 cents for daily matinees, and 10 cents for children at any performance.

 The theater's exterior is surmounted by a giant illuminated rooftop sign which was originally furnished by Brumfield Electric Sign Co., Inc. Neoclassical faux columns and urns line the main interior space and the ceiling is adorned with a crystal chandelier in the lobby and classical frescos in the auditorium.
 The theater's interior artwork is considered to be Art Deco.

-After purchasing the lease in 1980, Renaissance Rialto, Inc., owned by Allen Michaan, spent $3.5 million on renovation and expansion.
+After purchasing the lease in 1980, Renaissance Rialto, Inc., owned by Allen Michaan, spent millions on renovation and expansion.
 In 1981, the balcony of the auditorium was split into a second auditorium.
 In 1985, neighboring storefronts were purchased and attached to the theater.
 These were transformed into a small Egyptian Revival styled auditorium and a small Moorish styled auditorium.
 After the expansions of the 1980s, the Grand Lake Theatre had a total of four screens and 1619 seats.
 The main auditorium is also equipped with a Mighty Wurlitzer organ hidden beneath the floor.
 On Friday and Saturday evenings, the historical organ rises for a brief concert before the movie.

-Most recently, Allen Michaan has spent close to $300,000 to install twin 3-D projectors in two of the Oakland movie palace's theaters - similar to the state-of-the-art setup Pixar has in its private screening auditorium, and also repainted the building at a cost of $170,000.
+Most recently, Allen Michaan has spent hundreds of thousands to install twin 3-D projectors in two of the Oakland movie palace's theaters - similar to the state-of-the-art setup Pixar has in its private screening auditorium, and also repainted the building.
 The Theater's 95-year lease was set to expire on November 30, 2023; prior to this, however, longtime tenant Allen Michaan purchased the Grand Lake Theatre in August 2018.

 On March 16, 2020, the Theatre was temporarily closed due to the COVID-19 pandemic.
 The Theatre reopened on May 27, 2021.